-- b.
-Site major non-conformities shall be closed within 30 days of their identification. - i.
-If not closed within this timeframe, the site shall be immediately suspended from the group. - c.
-Site minor non-conformities shall be closed within 60 days of their identification. - If not closed within this timeframe, the non-conformity shall be immediately regraded as site major, and 30 days given to close it.
+- Site major non-conformities shall be corrected_closed within 30 days of their identification. - If not corrected closed within this timeframe, the site shall be immediately suspended from the group. - Site minor non-conformities shall be corrected closed within 12 months 60 days of their identification. - If not corrected closed within this timeframe, the non-conformity shall be immediately re-graded as site major, and 30 days given to correct close it. - 9.4.10 The CAB may adjust the timeframes for the site to address non-conformities if the site is not handling certified product during this timeframe.